 The review process includes an assessment of the performance of the Board, the Board Committees and each Director, with outputs collected, analysed and presented to the Board.
 The Board will discuss the results and agree follow-up actions.
-Actions from the previous review related to matters regarding Board composition, process, priorities and continuing education.
-The Chairman also discusses the results with individual Directors and Board Committee Chairs.
+Actions from the previous review related to matters regarding Board process, committee structure, Board priorities (including its focus on the Group's various strategic priorities), and continuing education.

-The full Board (excluding the Chairman) reviews the results of the performance review of the Chairman and results are then privately discussed by the Chairman of the Board Risk Committee with the Chairman.

-At the time of this Corporate Governance Statement, the 2021 financial year evaluation of the full Board is being finalised and will be completed prior to the end of the 2021 calendar year.
+Directors separately receive individual performance feedback collected about them during the review process and this feedback is discussed between the Chairman and each Director (and in the case of the Chairman, between the Chairman and another Board Committee Chair).
+At the time of this Corporate Governance Statement, the 2022 financial year evaluation of the full Board is being finalised and will be completed prior to the end of the 2022 calendar year.